droidconKE/droidconke2020_flutter/README.md

 * Home
 * Speakers
 * Authentication
-* Feedback (For both the Conference and each Session)
+* Feedback (For both the Conference and Sessions)

 ### Technical Details

-#### Architectecture
+#### Architecture
-The app will make use of the BLoC pattern to handle data flow and the provider package for state management and dependency injection.
+The app will make use of the BLoC pattern to handle data flow and the Provider package for state management and dependency injection.

 The Business Logic Component (BLoC) pattern is a pattern created by Google and announced at Google I/O ’18.
 The BLoC pattern uses Reactive Programming to handle the flow of data within an app.